uday1331/uday1331.github.io/_portfolio/FastMail/fastmail.md

 ---
 title: "Fastmail"
-excerpt: "A minimal makeover of email."
+excerpt: "A minimal redesign of email."
 sidebar:
   - title: "Tech"
     text: Details yet to be added.
 ---

-Details yet to be added.
+A minimal redesign of email.

+> Project details and github links will be up by 25/03/18.